jbosstm/narayana/ArjunaJTS/trailmap/README.txt

  From a command prompt,  go (or 'cd') to  the directory containing the build.xml file (<jbossjts_install_root>/trailmap) and type 'ant'.

- Add   the  generated file  named   arjunats-demo.jar and located under
+ Add   the  generated file  named   jbossts-demo.jar and located under
  <jbossjts_install_root>/trailmap/lib  in    you  CLASSPATH environment
  variable.